Optimal design of experiments to identify latent behavioral types: Sample Application: Imperfect Information Game and Behavioral Models (Types)

 Every study can benefit from an optimal experimental design.
-In the current work, we have chosen to optimize the same design used by El-Gamal \& Palfrey (1996).
-The experiment we will use is called the Stop-Go game, and it is a simple two-player incomplete information game played over the course of three rounds.
-This experiment is well-suited for an optimal design procedure for at least three reasons.
-First, there are just two experimental parameters that define the gameplay, in addition to several model parameters.
-This is already enough to create a vast number of possible outcomes, which makes an optimal experiment all the more necessary to run in order to learn from the data collected.
-Second, we can directly compare our results against El-Gamal \& Palfrey (1996).
-Third, the experiment itself has yet to be run in an online environment, so it will also be interesting to make a comparison of lab-vs-online behavior in the game.
+In the current work, we have chosen to optimize a two-player incomplete information game played over the course of three rounds, called the Stop-Go game \cite{El-Gamal1996EconomicalDesign}.
+This experiment is well-suited for an optimal design procedure because there are just two experimental parameters that define the gameplay, in addition to several model parameters.
+This is enough to create a vast number of possible outcomes, which makes an optimal experiment all the more necessary to run in order to learn from the data collected.
+Furthermore, we can directly compare our results against El-Gamal \& Palfrey (1996), taking into account potential differences in lab vs.~online behavior in the game.